YPPPK/UnixCrypt/README.md

 ## UnixCrypt

-This project was writed with pure dart code, it transform [apache unix crypt][apache unix crypt].
+This project was writed with pure dart code, it transform [apache unix crypt][apache unix crypt] of java.

 ## Support
 It support salt crypt string.